 Below: 1st photo - The flower calyx has 5 long pointed lobes with dark green tips - all covered with hair.
 2nd photo - Stems have fine hair as does the leaf surface.
 3rd photo - comparison of the upper stem leaf on the left and the longer, stalked lower stem leaf.

 Below: An extensive growth of Dame's Rocket in the marsh area of the Woodland Garden.

 Notes: Dame's Rocket is not indigenous to the Garden area.
 Eloise Butler noted planting it on June 16, 1915 with plants she sourced from the 'Big Bog' at Lake Minnetonka (west of the city).
 It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+She noted planting both pink and white types in 1947 and pinks in 1951.
 It has naturalized in North American throughout most of Canada and all of the United States except the states of the Gulf Coast and Arizona.
 In Minnesota, escaped populations will be found in those counties that have cities of size, particularly the metro area counties.
 It is the only species of Hesperis found in Minnesota.
 In an early spring like 2010 and 2012 first flowers can appear before May 1st and flowering can continue well into the summer.